jermp/sshash/build-algorithm.md

 - **`disk_backed_offsets_builder<Offsets>`**: appends one `uint64_t` offset
   per sequence into a small write buffer; flushes to a tmp file.

-In-RAM footprint of step 1 is `O(buffer)` regardless of input size.
+In-RAM footprint of step 1 is proportional to the buffer size, regardless of input size.

 ## Step 1.1 — weights (optional)